vsouza/awesome-ios/README.md

 * [ipanema](https://github.com/toshi0383/ipanema) - ipanema analyzes and prints useful information from *.ipa file.
 * [pxctest](https://github.com/plu/pxctest) - Parallel XCTest - Execute XCTest suites in parallel on multiple iOS Simulators.
 * [IBM Swift Sandbox](https://swift.sandbox.bluemix.net) - The IBM Swift Sandbox is an interactive website that lets you write Swift code and execute it in a server environment – on top of Linux! :large_orange_diamond:
-* [FBSimulatorControl](https://github.com/facebook/FBSimulatorControl) - A Mac OS X library for managing and manipulating iOS Simulators
+* [FBSimulatorControl](https://github.com/facebook/FBSimulatorControl) - A macOS library for managing and manipulating iOS Simulators
 * [IconResizer](https://iconresizer.com/) - A simple web application to resize iPhone and iPad app icons for the App Store
 * [Nomad](http://nomad-cli.com) - Suite of command line utilities & libraries for sending APNs, create & distribute *.ipa*, verify In-App-Purchase receipt and more.
 * [Cookiecutter](https://github.com/JetpackSwift/FrameworkTemplate) - A template for new Swift iOS / tvOS / watchOS / macOS Framework project ready with travis-ci, cocoapods, Carthage, SwiftPM and a Readme file :large_orange_diamond: